-The NFH Group's total assets were NOK 58 073 million at the end of the year, an increase of NOK 7 638 million for the full year.
+The bank's total assets were NOK 57 884 million at the end of the year, an increase of NOK 7 652 million for the full year.

-Gross loans to customers increased NOK 4 386 million and totalled NOK

-44 156 million at year end.
+Gross loans to customers increased NOK 4 386 million and totalled NOK 44 156 million at year end.
 Gross loans to customers are distributed into NOK 20 137 million, NOK 10 930 million, NOK 7 641 million and NOK 4 449 million in Norway, Finland, Sweden and Denmark, respectively.
 Instalment loans increased NOK 2 434 million, while credit card loans increased NOK 1 952 million.

 Customer deposits increased NOK 1 027 million and totalled NOK 40 118 million at year end.
-Following the reduction in deposit guarantee amount from NOK 2 million to EUR 100 thousand outside of Norway as of January 1, 2019, the NFH Group experienced a fall in customer deposits in the first quarter and followed by increases in the subsequent quarters.
+Following the reduction in deposit guarantee amount from NOK 2 million to EUR 100 thousand outside of Norway as of January 1, 2019, the bank experienced a fall in customer deposits in the first quarter and followed by increases in the subsequent quarters.
 Currency adjusted growth is NOK 1 320 milion.
 Customer deposits are distributed into NOK 19 418 million, NOK 7 438 million, NOK 7 317 million and NOK 5 946 million in Norway, Finland, Denmark and Sweden, respectively.
 The deposit-to-loan ratio was 91% at the end of the year.

 The holdings of certificates and bonds increased NOK 4 048 million and totalled NOK 14 651 million at the end of 2019.
-Other liquid assets totalled NOK 2 163 million at the end of 2019.
-The liquidity reserves increased NOK 4 441 million and totalled NOK 16 814 million, equivalent of 29.0% of total assets.
+Other liquid assets totalled NOK 2 162 million at the end of 2019.
+The liquidity reserves increased NOK 4 643 million and totalled NOK 16 813 million, equivalent 29.0% of total assets.
 The liquidity position has been strong throughout the year.
 The securities portfolio is liquid with solid counterparties and a high percentage of government certificates.

 Debt securities issued increased NOK 4 519 million and totalled NOK 6 538 million at year end.
-The NFH Group has during the year issued net NOK 2 682 million and SEK 1 983 million in senior debt securities with up to four years maturity, in relation to received MREL requirements.
+The bank has during the year issued net NOK 2 682 million and SEK 1 983 million in senior debt securities with up to four years maturity, in relation to received MREL requirements.

-Total equity was NOK 9 474 million for the NFH Group at year end.
-The total capital ratio at the end of 2019 was 25.0% for the NFH Group and 25.3% for the bank.
-The core capital ratio at the same point in time was 22.9% for the NFH Group and 23.2% for the bank.
-The common equity tier 1 ratio was 21.2% for the NFH Group and 21.6% for the bank.
+Total equity was NOK 9 289 million for the bank at year end.
+The total capital ratio at the end of 2019 was 25.3%, the core capital ratio was 23.2% and the common equity tier 1 ratio was 21.6% for the bank.